 Swim suits are required.
 No alcohol or glass is allowed in the hot tub area.
 The hot tub is accessible for people with mobility challenges via a lift.
 The deck around the hot tub is a lovely location for individual yoga practice.

 WiFi is available to all of our guests and is password protected.
 There is also a desktop computer and printer in the community building from which you may check your email and print your boarding pass.

 All cellular telephone carriers receive coverage on campus.
 We ask that you turn your ring setting to vibrate or silent while on campus to not disturb other guests.

-There is a telephone in Chalet #2 across from the communal kitchen for making local phone and emergency calls only.
-For making a long distance call you will need to use your phone/credit card or call collect at the pay phone in the community building.
+There is a telephone in Chalet #2 across from the guest kitchen for making local phone and emergency calls only.
+For making a long distance call you will need to use your phone/credit card.
 There is an office phone at reception for emergencies only.
 If you must receive calls at the office, we will take a message and deliver it to your group leader.
 The emergency phone number is 707-364-2554.

 All lost & found articles will be held for 30 days, after which they will be distributed in a charitable manner.
 If you feel you have left something behind, please call: 707.779.8224.

-The Gift Shop is open over lunch Monday to Thursday and Sunday, and for lunch and dinner Friday and Saturday.
+The Gift Shop is generally open Tuesday through Saturday 11am - 7pm.
 We carry a variety of personal items, books, sweets, and gifts.
 Wine is also available for purchase in our gift shop.

 Quiet hours are 10:00PM to 8:00AM.
 Please be considerate of other retreat participants at all times.
 Some groups may be on silent meditation retreats.

-The small, fully equipped kitchen in Chalet #2 is for all retreat participants.
+The small, fully equipped kitchen in Chalet #2 is for all retreat center guests.
 If you bring your own food, mark it with your name or the name of the group.
 If you bring medication that needs to be refrigerated, please make sure that it is clearly marked.
 EarthRise is not responsible for missing food, beverages or medication.